Rent safe and private dog parks hosted by locals

 Airline Large Breed Restrictions

 When it comes to flying, your dog's family tree matters as much as its size.
-Airlines have become increasingly strict about breed restrictions, particularly for brachycephalic (short-nosed) breeds and those traditionally labeled as "aggressive."
+Domestic airlines have become increasingly strict about breed restrictions, particularly for brachycephalic (short-nosed) breeds and those traditionally labeled as "aggressive."

 • Brachycephalic (short-nosed) breeds (Boston terriers, pit bulls, pugs, boxers, bulldogs, shih tzus, etc.)